West Virginia vs. Texas NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

+- West Virginia's games this season have gone over 57.5 points three of 10 times.

-- West Virginia has combined with its opponents to put up more than 57.5 points in three of 10 games this season.
+- Texas' games have gone over 57.5 points in six of 10 chances this season.

-- The two teams combine to score 63.5 points per game, six more than the over/under in this contest.
+- Saturday's total is 6.0 points lower than the two team's combined 63.5 points per game average.

-- The 56.6 combined points per game that these two squads have allowed this season are 0.9 fewer than the 57.5 over/under in this contest.
+- The 56.6 combined points per game that these two squads have allowed this season are 0.9 fewer than the 57.5 total in this contest.

-- The average total in Mountaineers games this season is 52.1, 5.4 points fewer than Saturday's total of 57.5 .
+- Mountaineers games have an average total of 52.1 points this season, 5.4 fewer than Saturday's over/under.

-- The 60.4 PPG average total in Longhorns games this season is 2.9 points more than this game's over/under.
+- The 57.5-point total for this game is 2.9 points below the 60.4 points per game average total in Longhorns games this season.

 West Virginia Stats and Trends

-- West Virginia is 2-0 against the spread and 2-0 overall this season when the team notches more than 32.5 points.
+- West Virginia is 2-0 against the spread and 2-0 overall in games when it records more than 32.5 points.

-- In games that West Virginia churns out more than 436.7 yards, the team is 3-0 against the spread and 3-0 overall.
+- When West Virginia totals over 436.7 yards, the team is 3-0 against the spread and 3-0 overall.

 - The Mountaineers have turned the ball over 17 times this season, three more turnovers than the Longhorns have forced (14).